Icon with an “X”.

 Increase the no-show rate consistently

 Experience has shown that no-show rates vary depending on the type of event.
 However, other factors such as the day of the week or the event location can also have an influence.
-The better you collect and evaluate this data, the better you can tailor your event organization to it.
+The better you collect and evaluate this data, the better you can tailor your event organisation to it.

 Follow-up